 Credit risk means that the counterparty in a business relationship fails to fulfil its undertakings in whole or in part.
 Counterparty risks in an insurance company arise among other things in connection with receivables related to reinsurance and via bank balances.
-Counterparty risks at Futur Pension arise mainly through exposure to credit institutions via funds in bank accounts and through reinsurance.
+Counterparty risks in Futur arise principally through exposure to credit institutions via funds in bank accounts, and through reinsurance.
 The existing low counterparty risk means that loan losses are expected to amount to insignificant sums.
 No reserve for losses is therefore recognised.
 Note 1 sets out the accounting principles.

 The largest exposure is to financial institutions through funds deposited in bank accounts.
 The credit risk is considered to be low.
-The creditworthiness of issuers and counterparties is determined by means of both internal and external credit assessment.